12389285/Project/DESIGN.md

 ```
 This way I have a better overview of the data.
 The converter is located in data/converterCSV2JSON.py

+## Pages

+* Home: In this page the user can find information and background about the subject.
+* Terrorism: This page contains the visualization of the project.
+* Data: The user can visit the main source and download the CSV files I have used.

 ## Overview technical components

 <img width="559" alt="schermafbeelding 2019-01-08 om 11 08 35" src="https://user-images.githubusercontent.com/43987983/50824041-c91fa700-1335-11e9-92f5-c347d2184b43.png">